 o Touring all stores (grocery, DIY, appliances, & pet stores)

 o Finding a trustworthy babysitter (English or French speaking)

 o Household help for your home (our 'dienstencheque' system)

-o All emergency nrs and addresses
+o Emergency numbers and addresses

-Example of a 5 hour package: 325€ (our time together is organized depending on your schedule):
+Example: 5 hour package: 325€ (our time together is organized depending on your schedule):